tommy3001/blog_project3001_org/introcontent.rst

 *  Numpy
 *  Matplotlib

-Calculation examples with visualization you can find in the project part ( project 1 and 2) .
+Calculation examples with visualizations you can find in the project part ( project 1 and 2) .

 :ref:`Read more ...<intronumpy>`